Ashapura Mata: Saurashtra

-Sindhis like the Khichda group, worship Ashapura Mata as their kuladevi.
-In Gujarat Junaghad, Devchandani Parivar worship her as kuladevi, where her temple is located beside Uparkot.
+Sindhis like the Khichda group, worship Ashapura Mata as their kuldevi.
+In Gujarat Junaghad, Devchandani Parivar worship her as kuldevi, where her temple is located beside Uparkot.

 Temples

-As said earlier, the main and original temple of Ashapura Mata, is located at Mata no Madh in Kutch, where she is worshiped as kuladevi of Jadeja rulers of Kutch and main guardian deity of region.
+in Gujarat the temple is located at Mata no Madh in Kutch, where she is worshiped as kuldevi of Jadeja rulers of Kutch and main guardian deity of region.
 The original temple located 80 km from Bhuj, and apparently thousands of years old was renovated around 1300 AD by Karad Vanias, who were ministers in court of Lakho Fulani, ruler of Kutch.
-The deity was later adapted as kuladevi by Jadeja rulers, when they won battles, with her blessings.
+The deity was later adapted as kuldevi by Jadeja rulers, when they won battles, with her blessings.
 Every year at Navratri annual fair at Mata no Madh, lakhs of devotees turn up to pay their respects to the goddess form all over Gujarat and even Mumbai.
 Another temple is also at Bhuj, located within fortified town, which was originally capital of Kingdom of Kutch.

 Her temples are also found in other Jadeja domains of Rajkot, Jasdan, Morbi, Gondal, Jamnagar, Ghumli, where the Jadejas, who migrated from Kutch, built her temples and installed her as clan deity.

 In Ghumli, in the Barda hills, Gujarat, this is when Maa Shakti kills a demon on request of a Sati and she request Maa too reside on the hills and named her Maa Ashapura.
 This is the First temple of Mataji.
 Maa Ashapura is still heard and also hears Maa's lion's roar.

 Ashapura Mataji's temple is in the Gadhkada village in Amreli district.
 Every 1st day of Navratri, lot of people come there for Mataji's Yagna.

-In Rajasthan, her temples are in Pokhran, Modran and Nadol.
+In Rajasthan, her temples are in Pokhran, Modran, Morseem and Nadol.
 In Mumbai also there is a famous temple of Ashapura Mata.

 In Bangalore, there is a temple dedicated to her named "Sh.
 Ashapura Mataji Mandir" that is located near Bannerghatta National Park.

 In Pune, there is temple near Gangadham on Katraj Kondhwa Road.
 In Thane also a famous Ashapura Temple located near Kapurvadi.